NovoNordisk-OpenSource/r.workflows/README.md

-# actions
+# r.workflows

-Repo to manage actions for our github opensource projects.
+Repo to manage GitHub actions workflows for our Open-Source projects.

-## Tokens:

-To make it esier to use the actions, you can create a secret for the repo with the name `ACTION_PAT`.